parmag/fixefid/README.md

  record.setRecordWay(RecordWay.IN);
  ```

-This is usefull when a field is optional when you read the record but mandatory when you write the record (that's an output field).
+This is useful when a field is optional when you read the record but mandatory when you write the record (that's an output field).
 In general:

 <ul>
 	<li>FieldMandatory.IN => the field is mandatory if the record way is RecordWay.IN</li>